 If you're a landlord, you may also be eligible for a mortgage payment holiday if you have tenants who are unable to pay their rent.

 Taking a mortgage payment holiday is only suitable for a short-term financial concern.
-Find more information about what to do if you have longer-term concerns over mortgage payments or if you’re already behind on payments here.
+Find out more about what to do if you have longer-term concerns over mortgage payments.

 What happens next?

-Once you’ve submitted the form, we’ll process your payment holiday.
-We’ll send a letter to you (for each mortgage account) confirming this variation to your agreement with us for your mortgage.
+Once you’ve submitted the form, we’ll contact you to confirm we’ve received it.
+When we’ve processed your payment holiday, we’ll let you know that we’ve applied it.
+We’ll send you a letter (for each mortgage account) confirming the variation to your agreement with us for your mortgage.

-Before the end of the payment holiday period, we will contact you to discuss your circumstances and agree a manageable way for you to repay the interest that has accrued and make up for the payments you won’t have made.
+We’ll get in touch with you before the end of your payment holiday.
+We’ll propose a manageable way for you to repay the interest that has accrued and make up for the payments you won’t have made.

 If you have any overpayment arrangements in place, these will be cancelled and you should go online or call us at the end of your payment holiday if you would like them to be set up again.